geekbrother/geekbrother/README.md

 - ⚡ **Fun fact:** I've started my way from Delphi 😄  in 2001 year (Bet you don't know what the language is) and made websites when PHP was at version 3 🗿

 ### 🙌🏻 What I've made:
-  - **VDS64** Hosting Platform Administration for virtual containers OpenVZ (UI JQuery + Bootstrap, Never version uses Vue, API REST, Backend PHP and HHVM + Python + Bash scripts, DB MySQL). 🟢 Running
+  - **[VDS64](https://vds64.com)** Hosting Platform Administration for virtual containers OpenVZ (UI JQuery + Bootstrap, Never version uses Vue, API REST, Backend PHP and HHVM + Python + Bash scripts, DB MySQL).
+    - 👨‍ Act as a full-stack developer and CTO later.
+    - 🟢 Running
-  - **SimpleHM** Server management GUI for Centos VPS's (UI React + Bootstrap, API REST, Backend C++11 + Bash scripts). 🟢 Running
+  - **[SimpleHM](https://cc.vds64.com)** Server management GUI for Centos VPS's (UI React + Bootstrap, API REST, Backend C++11 + Bash scripts).
+    - 👨‍ Act as a CTO/Lead.
+    - 🟢 Running
-  - **ServerPanel.io** Server management GUI and app marketplace for Bare-metal and vps's (UI React, Backend Golang, API GraphQL, DB PostgreSQL + InfluxDB). ✖️ Stopped after 1.5 years of work due to lack of resources.
+  - **ServerPanel.io** Server management GUI and app marketplace for Bare-metal and vps's (UI React, Backend Golang, API GraphQL, DB PostgreSQL + InfluxDB).
-  - **Slavena.pro** Business Automation platform (Mostly modified Redmine and a bunch of Redmine Ruby plugins + Python scripts for analytics and Telegram, MobileApp integrations, DB PostgreSQL). 🟢 Running
+    - 👨‍ Act as a CTO/Co-founder.
+    - ✖️ Stopped after 1.5 years of work due to lack of resources.
+  - **[BOP](http://bop.geeks.codes)** Business Operation Platform.
+This is an ERP/CRM system based on Redmine wich was partly rewrited by our team, multiple plugins created to meet certain business automation tasks.
+Also MobileApp created using ReactNative.
+Python and nodeJS microservices for notifications, analytics, telegram and mobile APP integration.
+    - 👨‍ Act as a CTO/Co-founder.
+    - 🟢 Running
+    - **[Slavena.pro](https://slavena.pro)** BOP based platform for large printing and package producer.
-  - **Slavena.app** Android mobile app for workers to automate business processes and integrate with Slavena.pro Redmine platform (React Native/Expo, API REST). 🟢 Running
+  - **[Slavena.app](https://play.google.com/store/apps/details?id=com.geeksteam.slavena&hl=en_NZ)** Android mobile app for workers to automate business processes and integrate with Slavena.pro BOP platform (React Native/Expo, API REST).
+    - 👨‍ Act as a CTO/Lead.
+    - 🟢 Running
-  - **Nashdom.app** Mobile App for control smart home apartments gates and doors, send and pay invoices (React Native/Expo, API GraphQL, Backend NodeJS, Database MongoDB, MQ RabbitMQ). 🟢 Running
+  - **[Nashdom.app](http://nashdom.relly.me/)** Mobile App for control smart home apartments gates and doors, send and pay invoices (React Native/Expo, API GraphQL, Backend NodeJS, Database MongoDB, MQ RabbitMQ).
+    - 👨‍ Act as a CTO/Co-founder.
+    - 🟢 Running
+  - **[Plastify.tech](https://plastify.tech)** Small batch plastic cases/parts casting for IoT and smart devices.
+BOP platform as an ERP/CRM.
+    - 👨‍ Act as a CTO/Founder.
+    - 🟢 Running
-  - **Bitty (Working name)** Cryptocurrency and 2FA wallet based on total air-gapped principle (Hardware ESP32 MCU + hardware key storage by microchip, GUI Vue, API REST, Firmware C++ PlatformIO with MicroPython SDK for developers, Cloud: Backend NodeJS, DB PostgreSQL). ⚪️ Paused on hardware part assembling due to lack of resources
+  - **Bitty (Working name)** Cryptocurrency and 2FA wallet based on total air-gapped principle (Hardware ESP32 MCU + hardware key storage by microchip, GUI Vue, API REST, Firmware C++ PlatformIO with MicroPython SDK for developers, Cloud: Backend NodeJS, DB PostgreSQL).
+    - 👨‍ Act as a CTO/Lead/Co-founder.
+    - ⚪️ Paused on hardware part assembling due to lack of resources
-  - **Relly.me** Smart home system for apartment blocks with software (Mobile App), Backend, and hardware parts. 🟡 Active development, partly running
+  - **[Relly.me](http://relly.me)** Smart home system for apartment blocks, hotels and office buildings with software (Mobile App), Backend, and Hardware parts.
+    - 👨‍ Act as a CTO/Lead/Co-founder.
+    - 🟡 Under active development, already partly running.
-    - As for now three hardware items in production:
+    - At the moment there are three hardware items in production:
       - Small one port wifi relay module based on esp8266 (Firmware: C++/PlatformIO + VueJS for webgui).
       - 8 port smart relay module with encryption and display based on esp32 (Firmware: C++/PlatformIO + VueJS for webgui).
       - Smart wifi doorbell based on esp32 with camera module (Firmware: C++/PlatformIO).